pymc-devs/pymc-examples/examples/samplers/DEMetropolisZ_EfficiencyComparison.myst.md

 plot_comparison_bars(results_df)
 ```

 The efficiency advantage for `NUTS` over `DEMetropolisZ` over `DEMetropolis` is more pronounced in higher dimensions.  $\hat{R}$ is also large for `DEMetropolis` for this sample size and number of chains.
 For `DEMetropolis`, a smaller number of chains ($2N$) with a larger number of samples performed better than more chains with fewer samples.
-Counter-intuitively, the `NUTS` sampler yields $ESS$ values greater than the number of samples, which can occur as discussed [here](https://discourse.pymc.io/t/effective-sample-size-larger-than-number-of-samples-for-nuts/6275).
+Counter-intuitively, the `NUTS` sampler yeilds $ESS$ values greater than the number of samples, which can occur as discussed [here](https://discourse.pymc.io/t/effective-sample-size-larger-than-number-of-samples-for-nuts/6275).

 ```{code-cell} ipython3
 plot_forest_compare_analytical(results_df)